trey-rosius/ukuaji-scheduledPosts-/README.md

 ## How we built it

-This is an Appsync Graphql API.
-I choosed Appsync due to a couple of reasons.
+This solution is completely serverless.
+I built the frontend, which is a mobile application with AWS Amplify and flutter, utilizing amplify client libraries such as

+- Amplify Cognito for authentication
+- Amplify Storage for media storage
+- Amplify API for graphql API

+Then for the backend, i choose to go with an Appsync Graphql API.
+Because,

 1. It's realtime capabilities using subscriptions and offline support with Amplify Clients.

-The frontend for this application is a mobile app(It'll be illustrated later).To ensure a good User Experience, it's emperical to always provide immediate feedback on all events going through the app.

-The easiest way to do this is to make your application, real-time aware.
-Appsync makes this step a lot easier with subscriptions.
+Graphql works seemlessly with mobile frontends and makes realtime communication a breeze.
+As it'll be illustrated in the video.

-And you don't need to write extra code to add real-time capabilities to Appsync.
+Als, there's no need to write extra code to add real-time capabilities to your Appsync API.

 For offline support, Using the Amplify client, we can queue mutations offline and sync when back online (conflict resolution included).